 Want to invest in a specialist machine for drying out fruit, veg and herbs?
 Heavy-duty dehydrators are easy and efficient to use, but which model is right for your kitchen?

 But they're not just for banana chips and dried mushrooms – dehydrators can be used to make jerky, fruit leather and vegetable chips.
-As they lock in nutritional benefits, they're an invaluable piece of kit for people following a raw food diet, plus if you're a slave to the snack, they offer the opportunity to make healthier versions of crisps and sweets.
+As they lock in nutritional benefits, they're an invaluable piece of kit for people following a raw food diet, plus if you're a slave to snacks, they offer the opportunity to make healthier versions of crisps and sweets.

 Stockli dehydrator with stainless steel trays

-Excalibur four tray dehydrator
+Excalibur four-tray dehydrator

-This review was last updated in April 2016.
+This review was last updated in December 2019.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at email@example.com.